 HIBC will not

 - For inquires and communication with HIBC processing agents contact HIBC.AOP@gov.bc.ca.
 This email address can be used for communication, questions and general inquiries.

 - NO ATTACHMENTS may be sent to HIBC.AOP@gov.bc.ca.
 HIBC is unable to open attachments due to privacy stipulations.
-All attachments must be sent through the AOP Secure Upload Tool which is accessed by a private link.
-For link access please contact DFadmin@gov.bc.ca
+All attachments must be sent through the AOP Secure Upload tool which can be accessed at https://my.gov.bc.ca/aop.

 - Reaching HIBC by telephone: Dial 1-866-456-6950

 - hold for options to be presented; then select: